click on the menu below to navigate this site

 On the little train.

-From Julia: Fuji is stunningly beautiful as you can see from David's picture here.
+From Julia: Fuji is stunningly beautiful, as you can see from David's picture here.

-The walk was hard going, we had crampons on our boots to maintain traction on the slippery track but, we felt truly energized during and after this climb.
-It offered us spectacular views of the Hakone valley and the piece de résistance was the view of Mt Fuji.
+The walk was hard going; we had crampons on our boots to maintain traction on the slippery track, but we felt truly energized during and after this climb.
+It offered us spectacular views of the Hakone valley, and the pièce de résistance was the view of Mt.
+Fuji.

 The sulfurous vents.